amanurat/spring-integration-scratchpad/README.md

 # spring-integration-scratchpad

-Requires a default istallation of rabbit mq.
+Requires a default istallation of demo mq.

 You can start the demo from the command line in the root folder using the command:-